 Create a workplace that supports everyone

-Diversity of any kind means your teams and organisation can benefit from a wide range of different viewpoints and approaches that come from people having different life experiences and backgrounds.
+Diversity of any kind means your teams and organisation can benefit from a wide range of different viewpoints and approaches.
+These come from people having different life experiences and backgrounds.
 It has been proven that diverse working environments can help to boost creativity and innovation, creating new opportunities for people and businesses alike.
-You can achieve this by introducing a mix of collaborative workspaces, individual workstations or flexible and casual ‘zones’ for people to choose where and how they work to best suits their needs.
+You can achieve this by introducing a mix of collaborative workspaces, individual workstations or flexible and casual ‘zones’.
+This means people can choose where and how they work to best suits their needs.

-According to an article produced by the Wall Street Journal, men and women experience the workplace differently, so it is important to cater to a range of working styles to get the best from your entire workforce and boost employee well-being.
+According to an article produced by the Wall Street Journal, men and women experience the workplace differently.
+So, it’s important to cater to a range of working styles to get the best from your entire workforce and boost employee well-being.

 Embrace agile working

 A diverse and flexible workforce go hand-in-hand.
 More and more companies are transitioning to an agile way of working – as a result of the on-going pandemic.
-This new way of working is perfect for the modern family, where both or one parent works, as it gives greater freedom and a better work/life balance.
+This new way of working is perfect for the modern family, where both or one parent works.
+It gives greater freedom and a better work/life balance.